 For example, let’s say you have worked for your employer for 15 years and a coworker has been there for 12 years.
 The available position requires certification to operate a particular type of machinery.
 If neither of you are currently certified but could get trained to do the position, you will likely stay on the payroll because you have more seniority and are similarly qualified.
 If, however, your coworker is certified and you are not, you might lose your job even though you have more seniority.

-Does you CBA allow bumping?
-Some CBAs allow you to bump a worker with less seniority anywhere in the company or the plant.
-Other CBAs limit bumping to your specific job classification or title or a lower job classification.
-So, for example, you may not be able to bump a junior employee who has a different job in different department than yours.
+Reassigning jobs based on seniority is called "bumping."
+The CBA may allow you to "bump" a worker with less seniority to fill an open or remaining job.
+Some CBAs allow you to bump a worker with less seniority anywhere in the company.
+Other CBAs limit bumping to your specific job classification or title, or to a lower job classification or title.
+So, for example, you might not be able to bump an employee with less seniority who has a different job in a different department.

 Reductions in Hours or a Layoff?